The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 - Join “Google My Business”, “Bing Places for Business”, and create a Facebook Business Page.

 - Social Media is important as it raises your business profile, and it might drive traffic to your website in the short term.
-Don’t forget to post now and then.
+Don’t forget to post regularly to Social Media.
 Nothing says I don’t care like an unused Facebook Business Page.

 A Life Cycle of a Web Search

-- The Search Bot (Internet Robot) systematically Crawls the web following web links to parse the content from websites.
+- The Search Bot (Internet Robot) systematically Crawls the web following web links.
+The search bot parses the content from the websites it crawls.
 Googlebot is Google’s web crawler.

 - Once crawled this content is then indexed.